nabilkhmissi/pma_pfe/README.md

  - you can see database with mongoCompass (if already installed) via mongodb://localhost:27017/PMA
  - admin email : admin@mail.com
  - admin password : admin

+ NOTE :
+ Backend may fail, If it fails , restart it again via Docker Desktop (if already installed)